frontendpatterns/frontendpatterns.dev/src/content/patterns/screen-reader.md

 ## Solution

-Apply the Screen Reader pattern by optimizing content structure and announcements for screen reader users, and reinforce it with concise examples or tests.
+Optimize content structure and announcements for screen reader users.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.